Published 13 Jul 2023

 Safety officers use an ISO container inspection checklist to ensure compliance with international regulations, maximize the utilization of ISO containers during their life cycle, and prevent container fires.
-This article features:

 5 Critical Checkpoints of ISO Container Inspections

-While easily avoidable, container fires may occur on a weekly basis and a major container ship fire can happen at sea roughly every 60 days.
-On the maiden voyage of the Maersk Honam, a fire broke out from one of 7,860 containers which caused the death of 5 crew members and an estimated total loss of $1 billion.
+While easily avoidable, container fires may occur on a weekly basis, and a major container ship fire can happen at sea roughly every 60 days.
+On the maiden voyage of the Maersk Honam, a fire broke out in one of 7,860 containers which caused the death of 5 crew members and an estimated total loss of $1 billion.

 1. ISO Identification

 ISO 6346:1995 is the international standard for coding, identification, and marking of freight containers.
 It specifies a physical presentation of marks on the ISO container to identify its size and type and verify the accuracy of its use.
 The ISO mark should be clearly displayed on the upper right corner and roof of the shipping container.

 2. CSC Plate